ttreeagency/JsonApi/Documentation/upgrade.md

 > We suggest taking a look at the newly added [adapters documentation](./basics/adapters.md).

-If you have any non-Eloquent adapters, you will need to implement the new methods on the adapter interface.
+If you have any non-Doctrine adapters, you will need to implement the new methods on the adapter interface.
 We suggest you check out the documentation on Adapters for guidance.

-For Eloquent hydrators, transfer any properties and code from you hydrator into your adapter class.
+For Doctrine hydrators, transfer any properties and code from you hydrator into your adapter class.
 Then make the following modifications...

 The `$attributes` property now only needs to list JSON API resource attributes that are mapped to a different